 Another common issue with fixed-rate mortgages comes down to prepayment privileges.
 A prepayment is when you pay off your mortgage balance before the maturity date.
 Prepayment privileges depend on whether you have an open or closed mortgage.
 Open mortgages allow you to pay off the balance in full at any time, without penalty.
 Closed mortgages provide limited prepayment privileges and have high penalties to break your mortgage term.
 In addition, open mortgages typically have higher interest rates than closed mortgages.

-It’s important to understand your goals before you pick a product, an unbiased mortgage broker will help you plan for the future.
+It’s important to understand your goals before you pick a product.

-Similar to the fixed rate, variable rate mortgages can be open or closed, offering different prepayment privileges.
+Similar to the fixed rate, variable-rate mortgages can be open or closed, offering different prepayment privileges.
 The major difference between the two rate types comes down to the penalty.
-Variable rate mortgages have a penalty capped at 3-months of interest.
-So in the event that rates change, or you are losing sleep at night over market conditions, it’s easy to switch into a different mortgage product with a well understood penalty.
+Variable-rate mortgages have a penalty capped at three months of interest.
+So in the event that rates change, or you are losing sleep at night over market conditions, it’s easy to switch into a different mortgage product with a well-understood penalty.
 Take a look at a recent CBC News article where one of the major lenders charged a homeowner a $30,000 mortgage penalty.

 A variable rate is the classic case of risk and reward being entwined.
 You might have an opportunity to save money in the event that prime rates decrease.
-Additionally, you will have a much more predictable penalty if you wanted to refinance your home in the future.
-If you don’t plan on moving during the term of your mortgage, or foresee the need to refinance your home you may create extra stress by choosing a variable rate product.
+Additionally, you will have a much more predictable penalty if you want to refinance your home in the future.
+If you don’t plan on moving during the term of your mortgage, or foresee the need to refinance your home, you may create extra stress by choosing a variable-rate product.
 It’s important to understand your financial situation and goals when deciding on an interest rate type.
-Although the overall interest savings in variable rate mortgages can be greater, including greater flexibility, there can be less stability in choosing a variable rate product.
+Although the overall interest savings in variable-rate mortgages can be greater, including greater flexibility, there can be less stability in choosing a variable-rate product.

 Deciding between fixed and variable is all about priorities